AdeetyaKulkarni/Munchie-Manager-Project/README.md

 ### Working with postgreSQL database (local)

 ##### Importing a prefilled database:
-- create a database pizzadb in psql (CREATE DATABASE munchiedb;)
+- create a database munchiedb in psql (CREATE DATABASE munchiedb;)
-- run psql -U postgres pizzadb < munchiedb.psql
+- run psql -U postgres munchiedb < munchiedb.psql

 ##### Exporting a database for others to see:
 - run pg_dump -U postgres munchiedb > munchiedb.psql